Anôsy: French colony

 Madagascar officially became a French colony on 6 August 1896, and French troops took control of Fort Dauphin.
 Europeans reported a great deal of insecurity elsewhere in southern Madagascar.
-The interior of Anosy was ruled by Antanosy king Rabefagnatrika, who was a rival of pro-French Manambaro king Rabefially.
+The interior of Anôsy was ruled by Antanôsy king Rabefagnatrika, who was a rival of pro-French Manambaro king Rabefially.
 Southern Madagascar was conquered by the French in 1898, using counter-insurgency methods developed in Indochina.

 In 1897, the French governor reintroduced the Imerina labour tax, requiring every able-bodied male to provide 50 days of unpaid labour per year.
 Head taxes were also imposed, under penalty of forced labour, in efforts to increase agricultural production and tax revenues.
 Roads were built and plantations established for European companies and settlers.
 Many villages were relocated along the new highways.
 Activities of Roman Catholic and Lutheran missionaries increased.

 The harsh regime and disregard for Malagasy culture were met by a number of small revolts and raids, which culminated in a general uprising in 1904–1905.
 While the uprising was sparked in the north, the southeast had become fertile ground for revolution.
-Antanosy king king Befanatrika led rebels south into Anosy, and in December 1904 captured Esira, Fort Dauphin, and Manambaro, with widespread looting.
+Antanosy king king Befanatrika led rebels south into Anôsy, and in December 1904 captured Esira, Fort Dauphin, and Manambaro, with widespread looting.
 While Protestants generally supported the uprising, Catholics opposed it and a number of Catholic churches were burned by the rebels.
 Following the revolt, the French closed the Lutheran schools and churches, believing them complicit.
 The region also suffered from smallpox and locusts during this time.

 In 1926–27, the head tax was almost doubled and a three-year conscription system instituted to provide more labour for colony construction projects.
 The government also continued to seize lands for these projects, plantations, and French settlers.

 During World War II, Madagascar was the site of a 1942 campaign between Allied and Vichy French forces.
-The fighting was concentrated in the north and central regions; the Vichy governor-general had retreated steadily southward, and surrendered rather than enter Anosy.
+The fighting was concentrated in the north and central regions; the Vichy governor-general had retreated steadily southward, and surrendered rather than enter Anôsy.
 These incidents and the British occupation further tarnished the prestige of the French colonial government.
 Nationalist and pro-independence sentiments strengthened following the return of men forced into conscription, the continuation of forced labour, and the absence of reforms promised by Charles de Gaulle.
 When the French government refused to support a democratic process toward Madagascar independence, militant independence leaders gained ground and initiated the Malagasy Uprising (1947–1949).

 The uprising began in the east and was immediately followed by the south where it enjoyed particularly strong support and attracted as many as one million peasants to fight.
 The southern rebels were led by Betsileo former-teacher Michel Radaoroson.
 His leadership was usurped in August 1947 by Lehoaha, whose insurgents were better armed.
 The intensity and cruelty of the French response was unprecedented in French colonial history, and military records of the conflict were classified.